Wednesday, December 27, 2022 ( and Day 2 of Kwanzaa)

 To Him, then, Who out of confusion has wrought a clear path, to Christ, to the Father, and to the Holy Spirit, we offer all praise, now and forever.
 Amen.

 With the words of these two great holy men, dear Jesus,

 And dear St. John, on your Feast Day,

 help me through the words of your holy Gospel,

-and your devoted love to your beloved Lord’s holy Mother
+and your devoted love for your beloved Lord’s holy Mother

-to love my Lord a little more really,
+to love my Jesus a little more really,

 a little more dearly each passing day of my life,